1. Taught Postgraduate

 All our taught postgraduate courses have an applied focus and are directed at the needs of the employment market in Ireland and beyond.

 Browse our Taught Postgraduate courses here.
-Please note we are now taking applications for 2021.

 ***How to apply***

 ATU accepts direct applications for full-time taught postgraduates from February to August through Online Admissions.

 Apply for a taught postgraduate now (link to external site)